-To receive compensation, you must have all of the following:
+To file VA disability claim and receive compensation, you must have all of the following:

 - An injury or disease in service that caused a disability or aggravated a disability that existed prior to service.

 - An important point to make here is that if the military said you were fit to serve and did not note any existing conditions.
 The Presumption of Soundness goes to the veteran.
-Here is an excerpt from M21-1MR, Part IV, Subpart ii, Chapter 2, Section B Clicking on the previous link will prompt you to download the document in Word format and this link will always be the most current version.
-That being said I’ve also created a PDF for you to make it a little easier to read through.
+Here is an excerpt from M21-1MR, Part IV, Subpart ii, Chapter 2, Section B.

 - The presumption of soundness applies only when the Veteran underwent a physical examination at the time of entry into service on which the claim is based.